 Laser Label Printers

-Laser label printers are another great choice for printing industrial labels.
-Laser printers tend to be extremely fast.
+printers are another great choice for printing industrial labels.
+It tend to be extremely fast.
 Instead of using ink, they use toner, which fuses to the label material.
 Because of the higher heat generated by laser printers, the label materials are more limited than with inkjet-based label printers.

 You can purchase toner-based color label printers or you can use your office’s color laser printer with Avery UltraDuty GHS laser sheets to print your own GHS labels.
 We also have laser label sheets for laser-based label printers such as the NeuraLabel 600e, iSys Edge 850, iSys Apex 1290, UniNet iColor 700, and UniNet iColor 900.